cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 end
 ```

 And now we can read that data.
-You should see some debug logs that show the sql queries AshPostgres is generating.
+You should see some debug logs that show the sql queries AshEdgeDB is generating.

 ```elixir
 require Ash.Query